• Home > About Us

 Marine Mammal Research in India – who, where and what..

 Abhishek Jamalabad : Abhishek is a MSc in marine biology, who studied marine mammal – fisheries interactions in 2015-16.
-He is with Habitat Trust, India as Deputy Manager of the Marine Program.
+He is with The Habitat Trust, India as Deputy Manager of the Marine Program.
 He initiated inter-tidal walks in Goa and Mumbai and is one of the Founding members of Marine Life of Mumbai.

 Email : Abhishek.Jamalabad@gmail.com